You need this Gluten-Free Vegan Coconut Cake in your life! It’s:

 Fun fact: my mum made me a coconut cake for my very first birthday.
 I imagine it was fluffy, rich and creamy and sweetly coconut-flavoured.
 This version here is just like that, except it also happens to be vegan, gluten-free and refined sugar free!
 Magical, right?

 I used my go-to sponge cake recipe for this cake.
 I love this recipe as it comes together easily in one bowl, doesn’t require any weird ingredients, and is versatile, too.
-Although I normally say you can use any type of milk, as this is a coconut cake, I’d definitely recommend using coconut milk for this one.
-And by coconut milk I mean the type you get in a carton, rather than the type you get in a tin.
+You can use any type of oil, any type of liquid sweetener, and any type of plant-based milk.

 You can also add coconut extract if you like, but I didn’t find it necessary.
 Plus, not many other recipes require coconut extract, so I didn’t want to buy it just for this cake only for it to never be used again.
 Instead, I used subtly fragrant vanilla and zippy lemon juice.
 Lemon juice also adds acidity, which reacts nicely with the alkali bicarbonate of soda to make the sponge fluffy.